pifpafpof-thomasL/Frontend-mockup-cadeau-existing-website/README.md

 Let's re-engineer the UX of an existing website
 =========================
-* the goal is to produce the wireframes: one for smarphone, and one for desktop PC/Mac
+* the goal is to produce two wireframes: one for smarphones, and one for desktop PC/Mac
 * and then to produce the smartphone mockup

-* this future web app will help the user to select the right present depending on the profile of the personn who receives the gilt
+* this app  helps a user to select the right gift depending on the profile of the personn who will receive the present
 * differents criterias, to find the right gift, are suggested on the mockup
 * we used pencil https://github.com/prikhi/pencil to create the html output (it is exported as single page)
-* the buttons on the mockup are the dynamic parts i.e. they are linking the application pages
+* the buttons on the mockup are the dynamic parts i.e. they link the different pages

 Re-ingénierie de l'UX d'un site existant
 =========================